KnowOneActual/beaubremer-blog/posts/Eleventy_for_My_Blog.md

 1. Content Security Policy (CSP): The Digital Bouncer

 The most important header we added was a strong Content Security Policy.
 Think of a CSP as a bouncer for your website—it maintains a strict guest list of all the resources (scripts, styles, fonts, etc.) that are allowed to load on the page.
-Anything not on the list gets blocked.
+Anything not on the list gets blcoked.

 My policy explicitly whitelists trusted sources for each type of content:

 script-src: Only allows scripts from my own domain and the trusted Tailwind CSS CDN.
 style-src: Only allows stylesheets from my domain and Google Fonts.
 font-src: Only allows fonts to be downloaded from Google's font servers (fonts.gstatic.com). object-src 'none': Completely blocks older, insecure plugins like Flash from ever running.

 The 'unsafe-inline' Caveat: The one necessary compromise was allowing 'unsafe-inline' for styles.
 This was required for the Tailwind CSS CDN script to work, as it dynamically injects styles into the page.
 However, the risk is heavily mitigated because the overall source of any scripts is still locked down by the rest of the policy.